 - Conducting quantitative and qualitative research that informs administrators, teachers, university faculty, and community members of research-based instructional practices.

-- Creating accountable partnerships between schools, the community and the university that prepare all students for the 21st Century.
+- Creating accountable partnerships among schools, the community, and the university that prepare all students for the 21st Century.

 Dr. Lorena Claeys